michel138/esphome-docs/components/rtttl.rst

 You can find many rtttl strings online on the web, they must start with a name, then a colon: ``:`` symbol and more codes of the song itself.
 Tip: you can try playing with the values of d=16,o=6,b=95 and make the song play at a different pace or pitch, e.g. setting o=7 instead will cause the song to play on a higher pitch.
+Great for testing your one RTTL is this Player: https://adamonsoon.github.io/rtttl-play/

 ``rtttl.stop`` Action
 ---------------------